andre-santos-pt/javardise/README.md

 [pt.iscte.javardise.examples.DemoClassEditor](https://github.com/andre-santos-pt/JavardiseJP/blob/master/src/main/kotlin/pt/iscte/javardise/examples/DemoClassEditor.kt)

 ### MethodWidget (multiple views)
 An example of using a widget to edit a method in isolation.
-This example also ilustrates the possibility of multiple views of a same element of the model (method in this case).
+This example also illustrates the possibility of multiple views of a same element of the model (method in this case).

 [pt.iscte.javardise.examples.DemoMethodMVC](https://github.com/andre-santos-pt/JavardiseJP/blob/master/src/main/kotlin/pt/iscte/javardise/examples/DemoMethodMVC.kt)